-77. Additionally, the virus exclusion is overly broad and violates public policy.
-It is against public policy for an Illinois-licensed insurance carrier such as NOVA to exercise the privilege of collecting premiums in Illinois in exchange for such broadly-worded and sold "all-risk" coverages and then attempt to exclude coverage on the ill-based, cursory and conclusory arguments Defendant has interposed in denying Plaintiff coverage.

-78. Defendant's reliance on any purported virus exclusion fails.
+- 78. Here, the factual and scientific evidence to be presented at trial will demonstrate that the dominant cause of the losses suffered by the Plaintiff are the Closure Orders and therefore, under the appropriate construction of the virus or other exclusions, the purported exclusion cannot apply. - 79.
+Additionally, the exclusions are overly broad and violate public policy.
+It is against public policy for an Illinois-licensed insurance carrier such as Hartford to exercise the privilege of collecting premiums in Illinois in exchange for such broadly-worded and sold "all-risk" coverages and then attempt to exclude coverage on the ill-based, cursory and conclusory arguments Defendant has interposed in denying Plaintiff coverage. - 80.
+Defendant's reliance on any purported virus or pollution exclusion fails.